QN65Q7F & QN657C 120Hz Smart LED TVs

 I thoroughly enjoyed the overall picture quality of both Q7 displays.
-Image detail, clarity and transparency were excellent on these TVs and was what I expected from Samsung’s 4K premium models.
+Image detail, clarity and transparency were excellent on these TVs and were what I expected from Samsung’s 4K premium models.

-Color performance was also great, thanks in part to the excellent wide color gamut on these displays, which achieves almost 100% of the DCI-P3 color space, which allowed for impressive color rendering on the Q7’s with 4K HDR content.
-Colors were rich and deeply saturated as well as being accurate and natural in appearance.
+The color performance was also great, thanks in part to the excellent wide color gamut on these displays, which achieves almost 100% of the DCI-P3 color space, which allowed for impressive color rendering on the Q7s with 4K HDR content.
+Colors were rich and deeply saturated as well as accurate and natural in appearance.

-Contrast range was great on the Q7’s and delivered plenty of dynamic punch which allowed for deep and dark black levels.
+The contrast range was great on the Q7s and delivered plenty of dynamic punch which allowed for deep and dark black levels.
 This makes these TVs ideal for watching movies in dimly lit or dark rooms.

 Black screen uniformity performance was great on these TVs.
 I was not able to detect any light bleed coming from the corners or edges of the screens.
 Additionally, while viewing real content, I did not see any blooming around highlighted objects in dark scenes.